Note: Canadian customers work slightly differently. Please visit this article to see how it works for QuickBooks Canada.

 I have added a video showing how it works and below the video, I have added a written explanation

 You send a proposal to the customer, and let's assume you turn on the Auto-Submit Down-Payment Invoice upon Customer Approval toggle

 The customer gets the proposal and approves it in the Customer Portal.

 Because the Auto-Submit Down Payment toggle was on, the customer immediately gets a follow-up email with the invoice for the down payment.
-This gets generated from QBO.
+This gets generated from QuickBooks.
 That down payment invoice does not show any tax, even if the work or items are marked as taxable.

 As soon as the customer pays that down payment invoice, the job automatically gets marked as Sold.

 Now let's assume you have completed the project and you're ready to invoice the customer for the remaining amount that is still due.